 The World’s Largest Collection Of Russian Art

-Moscow’s Tretyakov Gallery is famous for being home to the world’s largest treasure trove of Russian art.
-But what makes the Tretyakov Gallery a quintessential ‘only in Russia’ moment?
-It’s simple.
-Every piece in this massive collection is a thread in the rich tapestry of Russian culture and history.
-From ancient icons that seem to stare right through you, to avant-garde masterpieces that tilt your perspective – it’s all here, under one roof.
+Moscow’s Tretyakov Gallery is famous for being home to the world’s largest treasure trove of Russian art but also history because every piece in this massive collection is somehow tied to Russian culture and history, from ancient icons that seem to stare right through you, to avant-garde masterpieces that tilt your perspective.

 The Ancient Architecture Of The Golden Ring